joelpurra/shell-keystroke-animator/README.md

 - `countdown` Pre-script countdown, in integer seconds (optional).
 - `keysleep` Time to sleep between keys, in seconds (optional).
 - `linesleep` Time to sleep between lines, in seconds (optional).
+- `endsleep` Time to sleep at the end of the animation, in seconds (optional).